Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 ~~~

 This controls the `OPeNDAP` data service.
-Because its easy for a user to inadvertantly request very large amounts of data, the TDS limits the size of the data response.
+Because its easy for a user to inadvertently request very large amounts of data, the TDS limits the size of the data response.
 In our experience legitimate requests ask for subset sizes that are well below the defaults.

 * `ascLimit`: maximum size of an ascii data request , in Megabytes.
    Default 50 Mbytes.
 * `binLimit`: maximum size of a binary data request , in Megabytes.
    Default is 500 Mbytes.
-* `serverVersion`: this is the String thats returned by the OPeNDAP `getVersion` request, and also placed into the `XDOS-Server` HTTP Header on all OPeNDAP responses.
+* `serverVersion`: this is the String returned by the OPeNDAP `getVersion` request, and placed into the `XDOS-Server` HTTP Header on all OPeNDAP responses.

 ### WCS Service